sanchitpathak7/sanchitpathak7/README.md

 ---

-With a strong background in large-scale distributed systems, I have working knowledge in technologies like Kubernetes, OpenStack, Terraform, Linux, and Cloud Networking.

-I have more than five years of experience in product development, infrastructure design, and product support within both public and private cloud environments.
-Currently, as a Software Engineer, I focus on implementing Kubernetes controllers and operators using Golang.
-My work includes fixing product defects, ensuring proper metrics and telemetry for monitoring, developing microservice integrations with Auth0 and Stripe, and designing CI/CD pipelines to streamline code integrations.
+Experienced professional with more than 5 years of experience in SaaS product development, cloud infrastructure design, customer success, account management in public and private cloud domain.
+Dedicated to fostering strong relationships, driving product adoption, and ensuring exceptional customer success.

 ---
 ### 📕 Latest Blog Posts